Preparation For AWS® – CWI® Examination

 Apply Online

-Prerequisite: Students must have successfully completed the HIWT Shielded Metal Arc Welding 6” Pipe Downhill course
+Prerequisite: Students must have successfully completed the HIWT Shielded Metal Arc Welding Pipe 12” Branch & Sleeve course.

 Gas Tungsten Arc Welding Carbon Steel